 - Once flashed, tap the Reboot > System option from the main TWRP screen.
 If TWRP asks you to root your device, cancel this option and proceed to the reboot.

-- As it boots up, checkout the SuperSu in application drawer.
-Also install BusyBox from Play Store.
+- As it boots up, check out the SuperSu in the application drawer.
+Also, install BusyBox from Play Store.